swow/swow/README.md

 Once we asked developers to check the return value after each IO operation, otherwise the program may fall into an unexpected error state.
 This coding style is tantamount to a historical regression.
 Eliminating `if ($err != null)` and embracing the exception mechanism will be the correct path of development.

-Based on the above improvements, we can now write code in method chaining sytle, making the code more concise and full of rhythm.
+Based on the above improvements, we can now write code in method chaining style, making the code more concise and full of rhythm.

 ## 🍀 Free enhancement